dreamsome/onesuper.github.com/_posts/technium/2013-12-08-understanding-cache.md

 ### Replacement

-Since the length of arrays in each bucket(number of the ways) is fixed, CPU can not insert as many as entries it wants.
-Each time CPU tries to insert an entry into a full row , one existing entry in that row will be *victimized*, making room for the new entry.
+Since the length of arrays in each bucket is limited(4 in this case), CPU can not insert as many as entries as it wants.
+Each time CPU tries to insert an entry into a full row, one existing entry in that row must be **victimized**, making room for the new entry.
 The process of choosing a entry to be knocked out is called **replacement**.

 ### Conflict Miss